 The Learning Zone has its own seminar theatre hosting a daily programme of introductory talks.
-The programmes will be available to view online soon.
+The programmes are available to view.

 It is a place where you can speak to experts, learn something new, ask questions and develop your knowledge.
 Do bring your samples and ask for advice.